TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

     For this example I'm using my own setup and preferred share `data`.

-    go to your dashboard and on the top select `shares` select `add share` .
+    Go to your dashboard and on the top select `shares` select `add share` .

     [![main-share](images/image-20201111225320772.png)](https://raw.githubusercontent.com/TRaSH-/Guides/master/docs/Misc/images/image-20201111225320772.png){:target="_blank"}